 Skin & Soft Tissue Surgery

 Lymph nodes may be enlarged due to inflammation, infection, or cancer.
 In the absence of signs and symptoms of inflammation or infection, lymph nodes larger than 1 cm, growing in size, or present in multiple locations, may require biopsy to rule out cancer.
-Sometimes imaging such as ultrasound or CT scan may provide additional information that will be help in planning of surgery.
+Sometimes imaging such as ultrasound or CT scan may provide additional information that will help in planning of surgery.
 An excisional lymph node biopsy is a relatively simple procedure.
 It is performed under sedation at an ambulatory surgery center.
 It usually takes 15 minutes to complete.
-Recovery is 1-2 days.
+Recovery is within 1-2 days.